fadarboye/AKS-Extension-Backup-in-Azure/README.md

 ## PREREQUISITES

+To enable backup for an AKS cluster, see the following prerequisites: .

 - Before installing Backup Extension in the AKS cluster, ensure that the `CSI drivers` and `Snapshots` are Enabled for your cluster.
 If disabled, please [enable](https://learn.microsoft.com/en-us/azure/aks/csi-storage-drivers#enable-csi-storage-drivers-on-an-existing-cluster) them.